Sellorio/ytm-grabber/readme.md

 * _--add / -a_

-A YouTube Video/Music Track/Playlist/Album url to be grabbed.
+A YouTube Video/Music Track/Playlist/Album (or SoundClound track) url to be grabbed.
 You can specify this parameter multiple times to add multiple items with a single run.

 * _--add-albums_